getBoolean/custom_lints_template/README.md

     1. Add the new options class to the [lib/src/options/rules.dart](lib/src/options/rules.dart) constructor with named parameters.
     1. Run `dart pub run build_runner build` to generate the new [dart_mappable](https://pub.dev/packages/dart_mappable) classes.
+1. Update [LINTS.md](docs/LINTS.md) with the new lint and configuration options.

 ### Creating Assists